Arto Paasilinna: Career

 Paasilinna's books reflect quite common Finnish life, usually from a middle-aged male perspective, and in rural Finland.
 Fast-paced, light and humorous in style, many of these narratives can be described as picaresque adventure stories with often a satirical angle towards modern life.
 Certain of his stories have been described as modern fables, such as The Year of the Hare, which sets an ex-journalist's quest for authentic life and values in the Finnish backwoods against the emptiness and meaninglessness of modern consumer society.
 Vatanen, the hero of this novel, takes an injured young hare with him on his quest, nursing the animal back to health, while his own dissatisfaction with his former urban lifestyle becomes ever more evident.

-His 1974 novel Paratiisisaaren Vangit appears as Prisonniers du Paradis.
-This book is the humorous story of a UN charter that crashes on a deserted Pacific island.
+His 1974 novel Paratiisisaaren Vangit is the humorous story of a UN charter that crashes on a deserted Pacific island.
 The passengers are lumberjacks and other forestry workers, midwives and nurses.
-As with The Year of the Hare (in French, Le lièvre de Vatanen), the narrator is a journalist.
+As with The Year of the Hare, the narrator is a journalist.
 The multinational castaways (Finnish, Swedish, Norwegian and English) give Paasilinna ample opportunity to poke fun at issues of language domination and national stereotypes.
 The castaways set up a cashless society in which the only remuneration comes in the form of a cup of alcohol distilled in their jungle café in exchange for work for the collectivity.
 There is also a family planning clinic offering free IUDs.
 Soon, they find that they are not alone on the island and come up with a plan to get help.

 Two of his novels, Lentävä kirvesmies and Rovasti Huuskosen petomainen miespalvelija were adapted to graphic novels by Hannu Lukkarinen.